In the department of What Might Have Been, we find a car almost no one who isn’t a car industry insider has ever heard of – but which very nearly was.

 But the L1 – and VW’s diesel engine program – threatened a great deal of harm to the then-nascent electrification putsch which was just getting under way in 2013 and which – six years later – is now ready to seize power, literally.

 VW’s diesel program had to be stopped.
 And was.
+Get the best TV from the holiday sales.

 The L1 and production car derivates were aborted;the L1 itself has been memory holed; it is so unknown it might as well never have existed.